Zachhi/ReveillesReels/README.md

 similar movies like, and more.
 There are many different utilities, such as a "movies to stay away from" and a "director's choice" section.
 The analyst side has a lot of ways to analyze movies, such as determining what actors have chemistry, what movies have a cult following, and more.

+I just moved this to my main github account instead of my school one

 ## Demo

 https://www.youtube.com/watch?v=bvd4KsevTKk